Believing in and Knowing Jesus as Our Lord and Savior

 Therefore, when we really want Jesus to save us from our sins – or to sanctify us wholly – or to deal with whatever cares of life we bring to him, the Bible tells us to “…come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.”
 And having come to the Lord, it then becomes our time to thank him for his mercy and grace and for hearing and answering our prayers that are in line with his will. “…Thanks be to God, which giveth us the victory through our Lord Jesus Christ.”
 And did not Jesus say, “According to your faith be it unto you”?
 And John wrote, “These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life, and that ye may believe on the name of the Son of God.”

 It seems pretty clear that the Bible way of knowing Jesus as our Lord and Savior is to believe in Jesus as our Lord and Savior.
 Faith in Jesus submits our weakness to his strength and our need to his abundant provision.
 Faith in Jesus is the key that opens the door of our heart to the Lord.
-God alone can do his redemptive work in our heart, but the faith part is necessary if we are to really please God and love and serve our Lord.
-For some, faith seems to come almost automatically, and for others it seems to require an intentional decision to take God at his Word and to believe it is so; but the means of and the end result of God working in our heart is always the same, “By grace are ye saved through faith…” God is more than willing to apply to our heart and life what he purchased for us at Calvary, but we must want and ask and then believe Him to do it.
+God alone can do his redemptive work in our heart, but the faith part is necessary in order to connect us with Jesus.
+For some, faith seems to come almost automatically, and for others it seems to require an intentional decision to take God at his Word and to believe it is so; but the means of and the end result of God working in our heart is always the same, “By grace are ye saved through faith…” Because of who Jesus is and what he did for us at Calvary, we are saved when we turn away from sin and trust in him alone as our Lord and Savior.
+God is more than willing to apply to our heart and life what he purchased for us at Calvary, but we must want and ask and then believe Him to do it.
 I believe this to be the Biblical way we come to know and love Jesus, and God never fails to give victory to those who turn away from sin and selfish desires and put their full trust in his Son!
 “He that spared not his own Son, but delivered him up for us all, how shall he not with him also freely give us all things?”

 Our heavenly Father, Please help us by an act of our will to believe in and follow Jesus because it is the right thing to do.
 Please help us to commit ourselves each and every day to loving and serving Jesus more than anything else in our lives.
 And most important of all, please help us to trust in Jesus to make (and keep) us whole that we may indeed be “his workmanship created in Christ Jesus unto good works”.
 In Jesus’ name, Amen.